By Joe Tralongo

 As supercars go, the Mercedes-Benz SLS AMG GT for 2015 is about as super as they get.
 Beyond its stunning design, extraordinary horsepower and unique features such as the roadster’s gullwing doors, the SLS AMG GT represents something of a return to the German automaker’s glory days.
 Easily a match for the Aston Martin DB9, Ferrari California and Bentley Continental GT, the SLS AMG GT exotic for 2015 stares down the competition by offering a Final Edition limited run of just 350 cars.
 Offered as a coupe or convertible, this 583-horsepower AMG supercar will carry special carbon-fiber bits including its hood, front splitter and rear spoiler as well as unique AMG forged wheels and a Designo diamond-pattern leather interior.

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2015 Mercedes-Benz SLS-Class models when purchasing from a dealership.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
+The prices here reflect what buyers are currently paying for used 2015 Mercedes-Benz SLS-Class models in typical condition when purchasing from a dealership.
+These prices are updated weekly.

 In a straight line, the 2015 SLS AMG GT supercar can knock out a 0-60-mph run in a scant 3.6 seconds, acceleration that borders on terrifying if it wasn’t so much fun.
 AMG’s adept suspension tuning permits the GT to handle most of the engine’s power up to certain point.
 Push the SLS AMG GT too far, however, and you’ll be given a crash course (no pun intended) in the definition of oversteer.
 Getting the GT’s rear end to step out doesn’t take much, even with myriad traction- and stability-control nannies interfering.
 You’ll learn to avoid mashing down and letting up on the throttle too quickly, after which the SLS AMG GT becomes an absolute blast to drive.
 Off the racecourse, the GT’s plush seats, comfortable ride and adaptive suspension make it a very livable cruiser.